ssopic/JiggleCoord/README.md

 ## Summary

-This package provides a robust solution for reverse geocoding geographical coordinates (**returns the address details in and merges them into a dataframe**), a task often complicated by points falling on administrative boundaries.
+This package provides a robust solution for reverse geocoding geographical coordinates (**returns the address details and merges them into a dataframe**), a task often complicated by points falling on administrative boundaries.
 It intelligently addresses this challenge by employing a "snowflake" perturbation strategy, where it systematically tests nearby coordinates to "escape" the boundary and find a valid, non-ambiguous location.
 This functionality is seamlessly integrated with pandas DataFrames, allowing for efficient and reliable geocoding of large datasets for data science and analysis.

 ## Features